MelodieZhang/personal-blog/README.md

 If you want to develop your own website based on this repo.
 Please make sure:
 - Replace any personalized information (configuration files) or content (blog posts) with yours.
 - Replace GA tracking id (`gatsby-plugin-google-analytics` in `gatsby-config.js`) with yours or remove the configuration.
+- Update SEO information if you want to use it.

 ## Development Environment